javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 So, what to do?

 There's a method called `document.elementFromPoint(clientX, clientY)`.
-It returns the most nested element on given window-relative coordinates (or `null` if coordinates are out of the window).
+It returns the most nested element on given window-relative coordinates (or `null` if given coordinates are out of the window).

 So in any of our mouse event handlers we can detect the potential droppable under the pointer like this: